-Boards of nursing recognize that the best way to guard the safety of the public is to ensure that nurses entering the workforce have the necessary knowledge and skills to practice.
+These regulatory bodies recognize that the best way to guard the safety of the public is to ensure that nurses entering the workforce have the necessary knowledge and skills to practice.
 To meet that goal, NCSBN is devoted to developing a psychometrically sound and legally defensible nurse licensure examination consistent with current nursing practice.
 NCSBN became the first organization to implement computerized adaptive testing (CAT) for nationwide licensure exams in 1994.
-In addition to the NCLEX-RN and NCLEX-PN examinations, NCSBN also develops and administers the largest competency evaluation for nurse aides known as the National Nurse Aide Assessment Program (NNAAP).
+In addition to the NCLEX-RN and NCLEX-PN examinations, NCSBN also develops and administers the largest competency evaluation for nurse aides (NAs), known as the National Nurse Aide Assessment Program (NNAAP).
+Additionally, NCSBN develops the Medication Aide Certification Examination (MACE), designed for NAs who choose to receive additional training to become a certified medication aide/assistant.
 The ongoing assessment of these exams includes research that gathers job analysis data from entry-level nurses and aides that ultimately contributes to refinement and adaptation of the tests to keep pace with the rapidly evolving health care environment.

-Beyond the on-going analysis and measurement of entry-level competence, NCSBN has been an active partner with boards of nursing in exploring issues related to health care, government policy, nursing practice, and regulatory processes and initiatives.
-NCSBN working with, through and on behalf of its Member Boards has and will continue to:
+Beyond ongoing analysis and measurement of entry-level competence, NCSBN is an active partner with its members in exploring issues related to health care, government policy, nursing practice and regulatory processes and initiatives, both nationally and internationally.
+NCSBN is working with, through and on behalf of its member boards through the following strategic initiatives:

 - Envisioning and refining regulatory systems for increased relevance and responsiveness to changes in health care.